matt516/home-cybersecurity-lab-network/docs/overview.md

 This project documents the design and implementation of a home cybersecurity lab built to simulate a segmented enterprise-style network.

 The lab uses pfSense Community Edition as the primary firewall and router, with multiple internal networks created for different trust levels.
-The environment is designed to support hands-on practice for networking, firewall administration, segmentation, and cybersecurity concepts relevant to Security+ and entry-level blue team roles.
+The environment is designed to support hands-on practice for networking, firewall administration, segmentation, and cybersecurity concepts relevant to Security+ and entry-level roles.

 ## Goals